 Was Your Child Injured at Daycare?

+Unfortunately, many parents receive the dreaded phone call that their child was injured while under the watch of their daycare.
 Sometimes, the injury is purely accidental—your child simply lost balance and fell down.
 However, in other cases, you may suspect that your child’s daycare could have prevented the injury—and the injury was actually due to the daycare’s carelessness.
 In this situation, you should always discuss your concerns with an experienced lawyer who can evaluate the situation.

-Negligence and Causes of Injuries at a Daycare
+Negligence at Daycare

 Because children are so vulnerable, daycares are held to high standards when it comes to providing proper care.
 Illinois has specific guidelines and requirements

 for child care licensing, and every daycare is expected to adhere to these standards.
 Unfortunately, government regulators cannot continuously monitor all daycares for compliance, and many violate the rules, which can result in injuries.

 When a daycare fails to meet the required standard of care and injures a child as a result, the daycare can face liability for negligence and any losses stemming from the injury.
 Negligence can occur in many different ways and result in many types of daycare accidents.
 Even minor mishaps—harmless in other situations—can cause life-threatening injuries at a daycare.